cloudmesh-community/fa18-523-60/paper/paper.md

 ```
 ### Aggregation

-Aggregation operations are used to process given data and produce the
+Aggregation operations are used to process given data and produce
 summarized results.
-Aggregation operations collect data from number of
+Aggregation operations collect data from a number
-documents and provide collective results by grouping data.
-PyMongo in
+of documents and provide collective results by grouping data.
+PyMongo
-its documentation offers a separate framework that supports data
+in its documentation offers a separate framework that supports data
 aggregation.
 This aggregation framework can be used to

 > "provide projection capabilities to reshape the returned data"
 > [@www-mongo-aggregation].

 In the aggregation pipeline, documents pass through multiple pipeline
 stages which convert documents into result data.
-The basic pipeline stages
+The basic pipeline
-include filters.
-Those filters act like document transformation by helping
+stages include filters.
+Those filters act like document transformation
-change the output document form.
-Other pipelines help group or sort documents
+by helping change the document output form.
+Other pipelines help group
-with specific fields.
-Using native operations from MongoDB, the pipeline
+or sort documents with specific fields.
+By using native operations from
-operators are efficient in aggregating results.
+MongoDB, the pipeline operators are efficient in aggregating results.

 The *$addFields* stage is used to add new fields into documents.
 It reshapes
-each document in stream similarly to the $project stage.
-The output document
+each document in stream, similarly to the *$project* stage.
+The output
-will contain existing fields from input documents and the newly added fields
+document will contain existing fields from input documents and the newly
-[@www.docs.mongodb].
-The following example show how to add *student details*
+added fields [@www.docs.mongodb].
+The following example shows how to add
-into the document.
+*student details* into a document.
 ```
 $ db.cloudmesh_community.aggregate([
  {